programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 ---
-title: "Computer Vision for the Humanities: an introduction to deep learning for image classification (part 1)"
+title: "Computer Vision for the Humanities: An Introduction to Deep Learning for Image Classification (Part 1)"
 collection: lessons
 layout: lesson
 slug: computer-vision-deep-learning-pt1